Financial risk management is carried out by a central treasury department under policies approved and delegated by the Board of Directors.

 Interest Rate Risk

-The Group’s policy is to fix interest rates for the year on a minimum of 50% and maximum of 70% of actual and projected debt interest costs of the Group excluding Tesco Bank.
-At the year end, the percentage of interest-bearing debt at fixed rates was 88% (2015: 79%).
-The remaining balance of debt is in floating rate form.
-The average rate of interest paid on an historical cost basis this year, excluding joint ventures and associates, was 3.94% (2015: 4.09%).
-During 2016 and 2015, net debt was managed using derivative instruments to hedge interest rate risk.
+The Group’s policy is to target fixing a minimum of 50% of interest costs for senior unsecured debt of the Group excluding Tesco Bank.
+At 29 February 2020, the percentage of interest-bearing debt at fixed rates was 68% (2019: 78%).
+The weighted average rate of interest paid on senior unsecured debt this financial year, excluding joint ventures and associates, was 3.30% (2019: 3.76%).
+During 2019 and 2018, net debt was managed using derivative instruments to hedge interest rate risk.

-The Group holds positions with an approved list of investment grade rated counterparties and monitors the exposure, credit rating, outlook and credit default swap levels of these counterparties on a regular basis.
-The net counterparty exposure under derivative contracts is £1.3bn (2015: £1.4bn).
-The Group considers its maximum credit risk to be £18.7bn (2015: £14.7bn) being the Group’s total financial assets.
+For financial assets (other than Trade and other receivables), the Group holds positions with an approved list of investment-grade rated counterparties and monitors the exposure, credit rating, and outlook and credit default swap levels of these counterparties on a regular basis.
+Counterparty credit limits are reviewed on an annual basis, and may be updated throughout the financial year.
+The net counterparty exposure under derivative contracts is £1.0bn (2019: £1.0bn).
+The Group considers its maximum credit risk to be £15.6bn (2019: £19.7bn) largely based on the Group’s total financial assets.

-The Group finances its operations by a combination of retained profits, disposals of assets, debt capital market issues, commercial paper, bank borrowings and leases.
-The policy is to smooth the debt maturity profile, to arrange funding ahead of requirements and to maintain sufficient undrawn committed bank facilities and to maintain access to capital markets so that maturing debt may be refinanced as it falls due.
+The Group finances its liquidity position and its operations by a combination of retained profits, disposals of assets, debt capital market issues, bank borrowings and leases.
+The policy is to maintain a prudent level of cash together with sufficient committed bank facilities to meet liquidity needs as they arise, to maintain a smooth debt profile and maturing senior unsecured debt will not exceed £1.5bn in any 12-month period.
+The Group retains access to capital markets so that maturing debt may be refinanced as it falls due.

-Liquidity risk is managed by short-term and long-term cash flow forecasts.
+Liquidity risk is continuously monitored by short-term and long-term cash flow forecasts.
+In addition, the Group has the following undrawn committed facilities which mature in 2021.

 Foreign Exchange Risk